Many of us have experienced the itchy annoyances that dandruff can bring. However, did you know that dogs can have dandruff also?

 These Cheyletiella mites live within the dog's coat and burrow into their skin, laying eggs.
 Consequently, it's an issue that is extremely troublesome for your canine companion.

 In other situations, extreme dandruff can be a sign of a deeper issue.
-As a result, it's very important to make sure to get your dog checked out by a vet if the issue looks like more than basic dandruff.
+As a result, it's

 What Causes Dog Dandruff?